TitanPlayz100/pseudohuman/README.md

 - [x] allow for multiple games to run at once

 # Changelog
+## 30/3
+- added all ai answers to each question, game is now playable
+- added lifetime stats display
+- fixed people copy pasting answers as their own
+- increased character limit for answers to 150
+- trying out a cron job to stop server from sleeping
+- finally fixed the file organisation for server code, much easier to view code for different parts of the server
+- added a timer for each turn so that there is more intense gameplay

 ## 28/3
 - made usernames case insensitive, can still use capitals in name for display
 - fixed not switching roles every match